Board of Directors

 Leslie H. Johnson

-Founding Member Leslie H. Johnson has served on the Board of Directors for the Mississippi Centers For Autism & Related Developmental Disabilities since 2005.
-As the mother of our honorary Board member, Donald R. Johnson, Jr., she has been actively involved as a parent advocate for over forty-eight years for children on the Autism Spectrum.
+Founding Member Leslie H. Johnson has served on the Board of Directors for the Mississippi Centers For Autism & Related Developmental Disabilities since 2005 and served as Secretary of our Board of Directors 2005 through 2020.
+As the mother of our honorary Board member, Donald R. Johnson, Jr., she has been actively involved as a parent advocate for over fifty years for children on the Autism Spectrum.
 In 2015, she retired from Biloxi Regional Medical Center/Merit Health Biloxi where she served thirty-five years as Director of Medical Staff Affairs.
 Her professional involvement included having served as Vice President of the Mississippi Association of Medical Staff Services Board of Directors, Past Vice President of the Mississippi Association of Healthcare Administrative Professionals, past membership in the National Association of Medical Staff Services, Lighthouse Business & Professional Women, Biloxi Bay Chamber of Commerce and past twenty-three year coordinator for Coast Counties Medical Society, local branch of the American Medical Association.
 Leslie is a past President of the Biloxi Lions Club and past First Vice District Governor, 30-S, for the Lions of Mississippi.
 As an avid patron of the Arts, she has also served on the board of directors for several community theatres.

 Dr. Persharon Dixon